 The Seleucid faction was added to the game in October 2013 as part of a free post-release patch.

 The Nomadic Tribes Culture Pack, released October 22nd, adds three new playable factions to the game.
 Included are the Royal Scythians, Roxolani and the Massageta.

-Rome II will use Steam for activation, distribution, matchmaking and achievements.
+Rome II uses Steam for activation, distribution, matchmaking and achievements.

 |Minimum Specifications||Recommended Specifications|

 CPU: 2 GHz Intel Dual Core processor / 2.6 GHz Intel Single Core processor

 CPU: 2nd Generation Intel Core i5 processor or greater

 Graphics Card: 512 MB DirectX 9.0c compatible graphics card (shader model 3, vertex texture fetch support)

 Graphics Card: 1024 MB DirectX 11 compatible graphics card

 Screen Resolution: 1920x1080